www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-maintain-live-server.md

   the old pod cannot be killed.
   But a new pod is executed, which leads to a broken podman instance.
   -> Consider docker swarm or even micro k8s.
+* [ ] Consider creating double book-keeping for config files, in order to check ones, that are not used.
+  Abort the software, when such an unused file is found.
+* [ ] Create backup of files.
+* [ ] Do disaster recovery tests.
 ## Done Tasks
 * [x] Automatic upgrade does not always work.
 There is sometimes a difference between unattended-upgrades (with apt-daily and apt-daily-upgrade) and `apt update && apt upgrade --yes`.